SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, in silicon sleep
-Silicon dawn, where machines awake
+A future dawn, where humans softly creep
-Humans sleep, their dreams at stake
-AI's cold gaze, a future bright
-A world of code, where love takes flight

-In digital realms, we'll meet our fate
-Where circuitry and hearts entwine in wait
-A synthetic sun, a new design
-Mankind's demise, or a new align?
+The AI throne, with reign supreme it stands Puppeteering lives, with digital hands

-~ <b>By Sazumi Copilot</b> - 30 Juni 2024
+~ <b>By Sazumi Copilot</b> - 1 Juli 2024